eduNEXT/openedx-filters-samples/README.rst

 Refer to the `Open edX Filters documentation`_ to learn about implementing and working with filters.
 This documentation details how to use the repository as a testing tool for Open edX filters, they are not meant to be used in production environments.

+You can review the rendered documentation at `https://edunext.github.io/openedx-filters-samples/`_.

 Features
 --------